spring-projects/spring-data-gemfire/README.md

 # Building

-_Spring Data GemFire_ uses Maven as its build system.
+_Spring Data for Pivotal GemFire_ uses Maven as its build system.
 To compile the project, simply type the following Maven command from the root folder:

     mvn clean install